MorrisXu-Driving/Speech-Augmentation-and-Endpoint-Detection/README.md

 This repository is developed in MATLAB.
 Speech Augmentation is based on Adaptive Filtering while Endpoint Detection is based on Voice Activity Detection(VAD)
 # Prerequisite
 Please make sure that your MATLAB has installed **Voicebox**.
 This toolbox contains important functions such as `enframe()`.
 This is their official website:http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html
-Installation of this toolbox is everywhere on the website.
+Installation of this toolbox is everywhere on the Internet.
 Please google it yourself.

 # Installation
 ## 1. git clone all files under the same directory.